SERVER API

 Getting Tokens With Refresh Token

-This method allows getting fresh access token and refresh token from a valid refresh token.
-It should be called every time the access token has been expired or the refresh token is likely to expire.
+This method allows getting a fresh access token and refresh token from a valid refresh token.
+It should be called every time the access token has expired or the refresh token is likely to expire.

 URL